Passinwind/PW3B-LPF/V4 Schematics and BOMs.md

 ## Baxandall Bass/Mids module

-## LPF Module with Gain Leveler, not for standalone use
+## LPF Module with Gain Leveler and Inverter, not for standalone use

+## LPF Module without Gain Leveler or Inverter, suitable for pedals or standalone duty such as "per pickup" onboard installs

 ## Breakout Boards for Control Pots and Mid Switch